 But how do turtles sleep?
 It is evident that the turtle’s sleep is hugely different form us- the human being.
 Turtles’ sleep, according to Sciencing, is mostly a resting state.
 Did you know that?
 I guess not.

 But that’s not all.
-There’re some even more interesting facts about the way turtle sleeps.
+There’re some even more interesting facts about the way a turtle sleeps.
 If you want to know them, read the article.

 Where Do Turtles Sleep?

-As we are all set to know the turtle’s sleeping habit, it’s almost preeminent to know about the sleeping place of this precious species.
+As we are all set to know the turtle’s sleeping habits, it’s almost preeminent to know about the sleeping place of this precious species.
 So, let’s take a look at the resting or sleeping place of different types of turtles.

 For snoozing and long hibernation box turtles love to place themselves beneath the leaf litter.
-Researchers found that box turtles make their home during a rainstorm when the mud or soil gets soften.
+Researchers found that box turtles make their home during a rainstorm when the mud or soil gets softened.
 It enables them to dig their burrow easily.

-When and How Long a Turtle Sleep?
+When and How Long Does a Turtle Sleep?

-Nonetheless, turtle lovers and owners across the globe keep flaunting on the question- how much a turtle needs to sleep?
+Nonetheless, turtle lovers and owners across the globe keep flaunting the question- how much a turtle needs to sleep?
 Is my turtle oversleeping?

 Before we dig deep into these popular questions, let’s admit the fact- turtles like to sleep cats likewise.
 But then again, oversleeping might be a sign that your turtle is sick.

 In general, turtles are nocturnal, and so will sleep for most of the day.
 They do it to avoid the larger predators lurking around their habitats at day time.
 But pet turtles seem to have dramatically changed their nocturnal habit to a diurnal one.
 It means that domesticated turtles will remain active in the daytime and sleep at night.